 "It is something that we raise in every high-level meeting that we have," Crowley told reporters.
 "We would like to see Egypt embark on a path to expand political dialogue."

-Leading Egyptian dissident Ayman Nur, who was freed this year after three years in prison, earlier voiced fear that Obama would set back efforts to promote political reform in Egypt.
+Leading Egyptian dissident Ayman Nur, who spent three years in prison after challenging Mubarak in the 2005 presidential election, earlier voiced fear that Obama would set back efforts to promote reform in Egypt.